SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 }
 ```

-For the identity loop model, we will use the same `model-settings.json` file, but we will add a delay of 1 millisecond to the feedback loop model:
+For the identity feedback loop model, reuse the `model-settings.json` file and configure it to include a 1-millisecond delay:

 ```json
 {